 Father Junipero Serra, praised by Pope Francis as one of the founding father’s of the United States who departed from Spain to spread the Christian message in the New World, will be canonized in September, 2015, in Washington D.C.

 Father Junipero Serra will be the first saint to be canonized on American soil.

-Pick up a complimentary Mission San Buenaventura Archeological Site Walking Tour guide or a Historic Downtown Walking Tour Guide at the Ventura Visitors & Convention Bureau, 101 S. California Street, Downtown Ventura.
+Pick up a complimentary Mission San Buenaventura Archeological Site Walking Tour guide or a Historic Downtown Walking Tour Guide at the Ventura Visitors & Convention Bureau located at 101 S. California Street, downtown Ventura.